 - 11.2.
-Institutions should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with all relevant legislation, codes and rules.
-Where benefits are subject to conditions, such conditions should be clearly displayed in the advertising materials wherever practicable.
-Where there are limitations as to space, e.g. in poster advertisements and television commercials, the advertisement should include reference to the means by which further information may be obtained. - 11.3.
-In any advertising and promotional material for a banking service that includes a reference to an interest rate, institutions should also indicate the annualised percentage rate, where relevant, and other relevant fees and charges, and that full details of the relevant terms and conditions are available on request. - 11.4.
-Institutions should exercise restraint in making unsolicited (that is, cold) calls to customers, taking account of the general principles stated in relevant guidelines of the HKMA pertaining to marketing activities conducted by institutions. - 11.5.
+Institutions should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with all relevant legislation, codes and rules. - 11.3.
+In any advertising and promotional material for a banking service that includes a reference to an interest rate, institutions should also indicate the annualised percentage rate (APR), where relevant, and other relevant fees and charges, and that full details of the relevant terms and conditions are available on request. - 11.4.
+Institutions should exercise restraint in making unsolicited (that is, cold) calls to customers, taking account of the general principles stated in HKMA's guideline dated 22 March 1996 on Leveraged Foreign Exchange Trading Conduct for Unsolicited Calls and Appraisal of Customers. - 11.5.
 When introducing a new or enhanced service or product to customers which involves a cost or potential liability to them, institutions should not automatically enrol customers into the service or product, i.e. should not enrol them without the prescribed consent of the customers.
 In cases where the new or enhanced service or product does not involve an additional cost or potential liability to customers, institutions should allow a period of at least 14 days for customers to decline acceptance of the service or product, and provide a convenient channel for customers to indicate that they decline acceptance.